fjorgemota/circleci-php-apcu-mysql/README.md

-# CircleCI PHP 7.0 APCU MySQL
+# CircleCI PHP 7.4 APCU MySQL

-This repository is just for a Docker image with CircleCI's PHP 7.0 image, plus APCU, INTL and MySQL Extensions.
+This repository is just for a Docker image with CircleCI's PHP 7.4 image, plus APCU, INTL, ZIP and MySQL Extensions.
 Nothing more. =)